mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | [Circle CI](https://circleci.com) | Continuous integration | -$350 |
 | [Coveralls](https://coveralls.io) | Test coverage tracking | -$270 |

-Conferences are a big expense because travel and lodging is expensive, and the conferences that accepted my speaking proposals had minimal travel assistance budgets.
+Conferences are a big expense because travel and lodging is expensive, and the conferences that accepted my speaking proposals offered minimal travel assistance.

-I saved $68/month by switching from from Travis to Circle, which worked out great because I like Circle better.
-They develop their product more rapidly and integrate better with Docker.
-I accidentally let Coveralls auto-renew without thinking about it.
+Switching from from Travis to Circle reduced my expenses by $68/month, which worked out great because I prefer Circle's product.
+They improve faster rapidly and integrate better with Docker.
+Coveralls unfortunately auto-renewed without me consciously choosing it again.
 I've since accepted that code coverage metrics have little value for early stage products and canceled for next year.

 I also switched from managed bookkeeping with [Bench](https://bench.co) to self-serve bookkeeping with Xero.
-I enjoyed Bench and have no love for Xero, but I couldn't justify spending an extra $1.5k/yr for concierge bookkeeping when my finances are so simple and consistent.
+I enjoyed Bench and have no love for Xero, but I couldn't justify an extra $1.5k/year for concierge bookkeeping when my finances are so simple and repetitive.

+## Lessons learned

+### Raise prices, even if nobody's buying

+One of the best pieces of [advice I received](/retrospectives/2019/07/#suddenly-everyone-wants-to-parse-ingredients) this year was from [Cory Zue](https://coryzue.com).
+He suggested that at $0.003 per request, my prices for Zestful were too low.
+At the time, Zestful had almost zero paying users.
+How could my prices be too low if nobody was buying?

+Though Zestful had few real customers, it had many *prospective* customers.
+Every few weeks, a new company contacted me saying that they were interested in Zestful, but it was missing one tiny feature they absolutely needed.
+Desperate to win my first big client, I'd work feverishly to implement the feature they wanted.
+A week later, I'd proudly deliver it to them.

+"Oh, yeah," they'd reply sheepishly.
+"That was for a project we decided not to pursue."

+It cost these companies nothing to ask for features, but it was extremely time-consuming for me to meet with them and implement their wishlist.
+I recognized what was happening but couldn't figure out a way to stop it.
+Ignoring the request was an option, but what if they truly were prepared to spend thousands per month?

+When I took Cory's advice and raised prices, it changed the conversation in a way I didn't expect.
+At $0.003 per request, nobody tried to negotiate with me on price.
+When I bumped my rates 6.5x to $0.02 per request, everyone started askeding about volume discounts.
+Then, when they claimed they'd buy after I added their pet feature, I gave them this line:

+>Great!
+You can pre-pay for three months of service, and your billing cycle won't start until that feature is available.

+I've never been burned on a feature request since.

+My prices are high enough that most customers have to spend a few hundred dollars per month to use Zestful, which discourages people from arranging meetings to tell me about the long feature list I'd have to implement to earn their $5/month.
+Interestingly, the customers who ended up purchasing enterprise plans had no feature requests, and those deals closed in a matter of days.

+### Pursuing the right idea means rejecting the wrong ones

+My first year as a founder, I was a puppy chasing whatever ball happened to roll by.
+If one of my projects failed to get traction, I'd work on whatever idea was front of mind.
+Building a "quick" prototype felt cheap and easy at a project's outset, but it always took weeks of coding and then months of work trying to attract customers.

+My friend [David Toth](https://twitter.com/jupiterunknown) taught me the value of idea screening.
+He pointed out that whatever idea I pursue is going to determine my life for at least several months, so it's worth choosing carefully.
+Instead of bounding off after the first good idea he has, David's strategy is to generate ideas until he has a list of at least 10.
+He then evaluates that list carefully to choose which has the highest chance of success.

+Reading [*Start Small, Stay Small*](https://amzn.to/2HZT8lA) ([notes](/book-reports/start-small-stay-small/)) and [*The Mom Test*](https://amzn.to/2ZshKrl) ([notes](/book-reports/the-mom-test/)) also influenced how I approach new businesses.
+Both books encourage founders to start with market research and build the product later.
+As a result, I was conservative about what I built and always reminded myself to bail if my research indicated an idea was no longer my best chance of success.

+### Take bigger swings

+When I set last year's goal to $500/month in revenue, some people encouraged me to set a higher target.
+New businesses have a high chance of failure, so I may as well attempt something with a higher payoff.

+Looking back, I still feel that $500/month was sensible.
+Is It Keto was a nice "beginner business" because the mechanics were so simple.
+Ads and affiliate purchases generated about $0.01 per vistor, on average.
+More visits meant more money, so I got to experiment with different growth strategies without worrying about things like sales copy, pricing, or customer support.
+It was gratifying to watch my revenues begin at a [paltry $1/month](https://www.indiehackers.com/forum/isitketo-month-4-my-first-dollar-of-revenue-03e572f661) then slowly grow by 50-150% each month to the $400/month number the site reached by the end of the year.

+The flip side was seeing how low-risk businesses can be limiting.
+When margins are a penny per customer, most avenues for expansion are off the table.
+It makes no sense to pay $0.50-$1.50 per click for an ad if the visitor only generates $0.01 in revenue.
+I'd love to bring on an employee to help grow the site, but even a cheap $200/month freelancer would have to double my traffic to justify their cost.

+Now that I'm entering my third year as a founder, I'm ready to make bigger bets.
+Growing Is It Keto gave me the confidence to push myself more.
+That means taking on projects where success means high enough margins to afford hiring a couple of people part time.

+## I still love it

+When people find out that I've run at a financial loss for the past two years, they worry I regret leaving my job.
+It's common for founders to experience burnout after a year or two, but I've been fortunate in never feeling that way.
+I chalk this up to my healthy sense of self-doubt at the start of this project, which made me assume I'd fail for awhile before finding success.
+Also, it's easy to not stress about earning money when you're in no danger of running out.

+Every day, I come downstairs and enjoy a leisurely breakfast with my girlfriend.
+We live at the end of a dead end street, so when she leaves for work, my house is perfectly quiet.
+After writing for 60-90 minutes, I map out the rest of my day.
+I don't work after dinner or on the weekends.
+If I feel sleepy at 3pm, I take a nap and never worry about what my manager thinks.

+Before quitting, the part of the lifestyle I fantasized about most was the independence of it, and it's indeed as satisfying as I dreamed.
+I love having full autonomy over my day and the freedom to completely change direction on my businesses or start over when it feels right.

+I'd do this forever.

 ## Grading my goals